onuar/kubectl-resource/README.md

 # kubectl-resource
 Useful for overall cluster resources (cpu and mem limit).
-It works on ```kubectl current context```.
+It works on ```kubectl config current-context```.
 So you should be sure that you are working on right context.

 ## Prerequisites
 * Kubectl